NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 confint <- apply(boot,2,function(t) quantile(t,c(0.025,0.5,0.975))) # summarize the quantiles to generate confidence intervals for each predictor variable

 Again, don’t feel bad if you don’t understand all the code yet.
-At this point, I just want you to understand the value of being able to program your own data analysis algorithms.
+But I hope you appreciate the value of being able to program your own data analysis algorithms.

 Plus… * It’s fun!